 St. Peter’s N.S. is dedicated to providing a safe and nurturing educational environment that will enhance the development of the whole child.
 This will foster a life long process of learning and development resulting in a happy responsible citizen.

-The Staff of this school want to create a climate of physical, emotional, social and intellectual safety for the students, teachers and parents so that teaching and learning can occur within relationships of mutual valuing and respect.
+The staff of this school want to create a climate of physical, emotional, social and intellectual safety for the pupils, teachers and parents so that teaching and learning can occur within relationships of mutual valuing and respect.

 - To facilitate the development and education of all the children.

-- To promote the safety and happiness of all the children and staff in the school.
+- To promote the safety and happiness of all children and staff in the school.